cockroachdb/docs/v22.1/changefeed-for.md

 `mvcc_timestamp` | N/A |  Include the [MVCC](architecture/storage-layer.html#mvcc) timestamp for each emitted row in a changefeed.
 With the `mvcc_timestamp` option, each emitted row will always contain its MVCC timestamp, even during the changefeed's initial backfill.
 `format` | `json` / `avro` | Format of the emitted record.
 Currently, support for [Avro is limited](use-changefeeds.html#avro-limitations). <br><br>Default: `format=json`.
 `confluent_schema_registry` | Schema Registry address | The [Schema Registry](https://docs.confluent.io/current/schema-registry/docs/index.html#sr) address is required to use `avro`.
 `split_column_families` | N/A | Target a table with multiple columns families.
 Emit messages for each column family in the target table.
-Each message will be labeled for `table.family`.
+Each message will include the label: `table.family`.

 #### Avro limitations